Should You Tip on the Subtotal or Total?

 Tipping on the subtotal is the standard because tips are meant to reflect service, not taxes.
 It keeps expectations consistent and avoids differences caused by local tax rates.

-If you choose to tip on the total, thatโ€™s a personal choice, not a mistake.
-The key is understanding the difference and being intentional.
+If you choose to tip on the total, that’s a personal choice, not a mistake.
+What matters is knowing why you’re doing it.

 Tip Correctly Every Time